akhilvreddy/file-cleanup-agent/README.md

 ## Use by yourself

-You can repeat the same steps as above but you just need an LLM API key.
-I used OpenAI but you can use anything else that you want.
+You can do this on any directory you have!
+Just change the `target_dir` in `run.py`.
+I used OpenAI's API but you can use anything else that you want.

 Add your API key